 You may even find that you’re offered discounts on certain events while you’re away or that you get an added perk at your hotel.
 Therefore, if you’re frequently traveling, it’s worth shopping around for a credit card that will offer you some of these cost-saving benefits.

 If you are good at paying bills and you like to be in control of your payments, paying off all of your bills through your credit card could be a way to build up your credit while also managing your finances with ease.
 Paying all of your bills through this one source will mean you only have one payment to make each month; and, if you get rewarded with certain payments, you may end up getting money back with all of these regular payments.

-Paying your cellphone bill through your credit card company may also protect you if you lose your cellphone or it gets damaged.
-There may be some restrictions in place here and you will have to be up-to-date with your payments, but it will provide you with added security for your cellphone and removes the need for additional insurance payments that you may be making separately.
+Paying your cell phone bill through your credit card company may also protect you if you lose your cell phone or it gets damaged.
+There may be some restrictions in place here and you will have to be up-to-date with your payments, but it will provide you with added security for your cell phone and removes the need for additional insurance payments that you may be made separately.